 If it wasn’t for Jim’s entrepreneurial drive, Central Coast Surfboards might never have even began, let alone grow and thrive throughout the years.
 At this point, Mike remembers his parents being “…really disappointed when I told them I was going into business.
 Here I was, a junior at Cal Poly, doing well, getting a business degree, and suddenly I tell them ‘Yeah we’re going to open a little surf shop.’
 I remember my dad just saying “…whaaaat…?”
 Later on, of course, they took every opportunity to brag.”

 Jim, Mike, and Danny opened the doors to Central Coast Surfboards on Dec 7th 1975, and to this day it’s the longest continuously running surf shop in the county.
 Danny took Jim and Mike down to LA to meet Eddie Talbot, and the boys returned to fill the 600 square foot room at 2066 Chorro Street (Unit B) with ET surfboards, wetsuits, Hawaiian shirts, wax of course, and core stuff like resin, fiberglass cloth, and surfboard blanks, which were unavailable locally.
 Not only were people like accountants and tax collectors not consulted, but business licenses and operating permits were not bothered with either.
-When this neglect was combined with the pouring of resin from 55-gallon drums into empty milk bottles for retail sale, it’s a wonder the only point of contention the guys had with city officials was over the surfboard sign hanging over the front door.
+In fact, the only business-like thing the boys did was to pay their buddy from the dorms, Sam George, to work the counter when they needed a day off.
+When this neglect was combined with the pouring of resin from 55-gallon drums into empty milk bottles for retail sale, it’s a wonder the only point of contention the guys had with city officials regarded the colors of the surfboard sign hanging over the front door.
 Luckily the city relented, the sign stayed, and the shop soon moved to the bigger, two-room Unit B next door.

 ...more to come!